 - Certificate of Registration from the Securities and Exchange Commission (SEC).
 Learn how to register your business at eSPARC, SEC's online system.

 - Articles of Partnership.
 This is a notarized contract of agreement that you'll have to submit to SEC to obtain your SEC certificate.
-SEC has an Articles of Partnership template for download on their website.

 Business loan requirements: Corporations only